morvencao/microshift/docs/rhel4edge_iso.md

           Path to a file containing the OpenShift pull secret, which can be obtained from https://console.redhat.com/openshift/downloads#tool-pull-secret

+  -hub_kubeconfig_file path_to_file
+          Path to a file containing the hub kubeconfig, which can be used to connect to the hub cluster

 Optional arguments:
   -microshift_rpms path_or_URL
           Path or URL to the MicroShift RPM packages to be included